timscott/weatherbot/README.md

 # Weatherbot
 A simple Slackbot for weather.
-This is a toy for my to learn how to create a Slackbot, and sharpen some Javascript (and ES6) chops.
+This is a toy to learn how to create a Slackbot, and sharpen some Javascript (and ES6) chops.